Amos47/2400/Chapter7/Ch07_Backstory.md

 I know the above is totally useless information, but it might come in handy some day in a game of trivia.
 With an old person.

  So the connected world was physically connected with wires and switchboards to connect one device with another.
 Like a road system, you had to follow the wire to make the connection.
 We can still use this metaphor to describe the internet.
-Just as every phone had a number
+Just as every phone had a number associated with it, every device attached to the internet has an address.
+Read on.

 ####IP Addresses
 Everything that is connects to the internet has an *Internet Protocol address*, usually referred to simply as an IP address or just an IP.
-Originally, I{P addresses were made up of 4, 3-digit numbers separated by a dot.
+Originally, IP addresses were made up of 4, 3-digit numbers separated by a dot.
 The form was xxx.xxx.xxx.xxx.
 Many devices still use this standard, called IPv4.
 The newer standard (IPv4 addresses were running out by 1995) is IPv6 (v5 is never mentioned - maybe it was that incident at the wedding reception last year?).
-The format of IPv^ addresses is considerably longer.
+The format of IPv6 addresses is considerably longer.
 Our friends at Wikipedia have this to say:

 >"The rapid exhaustion of IPv4 address space prompted the Internet Engineering Task Force (IETF) to explore new technologies to expand the addressing capability in the Internet.
 The permanent solution was deemed to be a redesign of the Internet Protocol itself.
 This new generation of the Internet Protocol was eventually named Internet Protocol Version 6 (IPv6) in 1995.
 The address size was increased from 32 to 128 bits (16 octets), thus providing up to 2128 (approximately 3.403×1038) addresses.
 This is deemed sufficient for the foreseeable future."